mh-ka/machine_music/README.md

 * Since the API is closed for new accounts I removed the request part and added a sample json file to be read by the code in weather_to_midi_map.py
 * I updated the package versions and used pipenv as package manager.
 * The project uses the package rtmidi.
 Because of compiling errors I could not get the package compiling running on a Windows machine.
 On a Raspberry Pi it worked quite smooth but LMMS is not available on ARM architecture.
 * Under Linux I tested the weather_to_midi_map.py example and connected it to LMMS.
-It worked although it seems like the tones are constantly playing (maybe a configuration problem of LMMS).
+It worked although it seems like the tones are constantly playing (maybe works like expected or it is a configuration problem in LMMS).

 # Getting Started